jose1235a/proyecto-de-odontograma/README.md

 If this is a new project, change `DB_DATABASE` to the appropriate name (e.g., `app_new_db`).

+The database files (migrations, seeders, factories) are located in the `database/basedatos.sql/odontograma.sql`

 4. Generate the application key:

 ```bash